blockworks-foundation/mango-feeds/service-mango-orderbook/README.md

-# service-mango-fills
+# service-mango-orderbook

-This module parses event queues and exposes individual fills on a websocket.
+This module parses bookside accounts and exposes L2 data and updates on a websocket

 ## Setup